nburbach3/MyHeardle/README.md

 MyHeardle is a web application inspired by Spotify's Heardle game.
 Listen to segments of a randomly selected song and make guesses as to what the song is.
 You have 6 attempts to get it right, using up to 16 seconds of the song.
 Play now here: https://my-heardle-latest.onrender.com/

-## Requirements
+## Requirements/Limitations
+**IN DEVELOPMENT MODE**

+This application is currently only available to specific users due to being in Spotify's development mode.
+Once approved to be in "extended quota" mode, the application will be available to anyone who has a premium Spotify account.
-This game requires a premium Spotify account to play.
-This is due to the restrictions put in place by Spotify's API.
+The limitation to only allow premium users is a restriction put in place by Spotify's API.
-The game is currently hosted on Render using their free tier.
-Because of this, the web application will spin down after some inactivity, resulting in slow start-up times.

 ## Background